 “It’s your responsibility to educate new clients in how to get the best from their waxing service,” says Julie Wilding, salon owner and UK distributor for Berodin Wax UK, which offers a range of professional waxing products.
 “If they know what’s to come, because you’ve explained it to them, then there’s no shock factor.

 "Some clients come in and truly expect to be hair-free for three weeks and five days, and that they will only be hairy the last two days before their next wax.
 Give them honest and true information in an easy-to-understand format.”

 4. Make the options clear

-“Whether it's a basic bikini line or a full Brazilian wax, make sure your website lists all the options with a full description of what's included,” says Jack Dunn, professional male grooming therapist and owner of the Jack Dunn Male Grooming Studio in London.
+“Whether it's a basic bikini line or a full Brazilian wax, make sure your website lists all the options with a full description of what's included,” says Jack Dunn, The Wax Coach and co-founder of Hot Wax London.